dev-vinicius-andrade/cpu-process-monitor/README.md

 Maybe in the future I will improve it, but for now it's enough.

 ## How to use
-1. Download the latest release from the [releases page]()
+1. Download the latest release from the [releases page](https://github.com/dev-vinicius-andrade/cpu-process-monitor/releases)
+2. Unzip it to a desired location
-2. Open your desidered process as usal
+3. Open your desidered process as usal
-3. Open the app **"Cpu.Monitor.App.exe"**
+4. Open the app **"Cpu.Monitor.App.exe"**
-4. Select the process you want to monitor
+5. Select the process you want to monitor
-	4.1.
+	6.1.
 If your process is not listed, you can refresh the list by clicking the "Refresh" button
-5. Set the CPU usage limit
+7. Set the CPU usage limit
-6. Set the interval time to check the CPU usage
+8. Set the interval time to check the CPU usage
-7. Click in "Monitor" button
+9. Click in "Monitor" button

 That's it.